Textbox field

 ^#([A-Fa-f0-9]{6}|[A-Fa-f0-9]{3})$

-After you include an error message as well, the user will encounter an error if their code is not formatted correctly:
+After you include an error message, the user will encounter an error if their code is not formatted correctly:

 You also have the ability to reformat a regular expression.
 For example; you can require users to enter either “abcd” or “ab cd” using the following expression: